manavsiddharthgupta/learn-javascript/README.md

 Good luck, and have fun!

+## Topics to cover

+### Phase 1 :

+- Introduction to JavaScript
+- Variables and Data Types
+- Operators
+- Flow control statements (If/Else, Switch, Loops)
+- Functions

 ## License

 This repository is licensed under the MIT License.
 See the LICENSE file for details.